Figuring Your ETF Option’s Risk/Reward? Remember to Include These 3 Risks

 There’s always the chance of the “unexpected” event—the one that upsets even the most well-thought-out plan.
 Because ETF options can be exercised into shares of the underlying ETF—at any time prior to expiration—it opens the door for several unexpected occurrences.
 The best you can do is to be aware of them before entering any ETF options trades.

-And if you happen to trade ETFs based on the S&P 500 Index (SPX), read on, as there’s a way to sidestep these unforeseen risks: Mini-SPX index options, which go by the ticker XSP.
+And if you happen to trade ETFs based on the S&P 500 Index (SPX), read on, as there’s a way to sidestep these unforeseen risks: Mini-SPX index and Mini-RUT options, which go by the tickers XSP and MRUT.

 ETF Options Risk #1: Early Exercise